Gull: Taxonomy

 The family Laridae was introduced (as Laridia) by the French polymath Constantine Samuel Rafinesque in 1815.
-The taxonomy of gulls is confused by their widespread distribution zones of hybridization leading to geneflow.
-Some have traditionally been considered ring species, but recent evidence suggests that this assumption is questionable.
-Until recently, most gulls were placed in the genus Larus, but this arrangement is now known to be polyphyletic, leading to the resurrection of the genera Ichthyaetus, Chroicocephalus, Leucophaeus, Saundersilarus, and Hydrocoloeus.
+The taxonomy of gulls is confused by their widespread distribution zones of hybridisation leading to gene flow.
+Some have traditionally been considered ring species, but research has suggested that this assumption is questionable.
+Before the 21st century, most gulls were placed in the genus Larus, but this arrangement is now known to be polyphyletic, leading to the resurrection of the genera Ichthyaetus, Chroicocephalus, Leucophaeus, Saundersilarus, and Hydrocoloeus.
 Some English names refer to species complexes within the group: